The bet365 4/1 offer is one of the most popular and profitable horse racing offers out there.

-If your first single bet on a race wins, your next eligible bet will be risk-free to the same stake, up to a maximum of £50.00.
+If your first single bet on a race wins, your next eligible bet will be risk-free to the same stake up to a maximum of £50.

 Using a risk-free bet

-You must place your risk-free bet with your own funds and if the bet loses, your stake will be refunded in cash, up to a maximum of £50.00.
+You must place your risk-free bet with your own funds, and if the bet loses, bet365 will refund your stake in cash up to a maximum of £50.

 Risk-free bets apply to the next eligible race.
-It’s important to mention that although the two versions of the offer are basically the same, they are completely separate in terms of eligible races.
-If you hit a winner on the ITV Racing version, your risk-free bet applies to the next eligible ITV race.
-The same applies for the Feature Race version.
+It’s important to mention that although the two versions of the offer work the same, they are entirely separate in terms of eligible races.
+Your risk-free bet applies to the next eligible ITV race if you hit a winner on the ITV Racing version and vice versa with the Feature Race version.